jrmartino/pass-grant-loader/JHU-README.md

 This mode (`-m user`) is similar to the `grant` mode, but updates existing PASS users only.
 Grant updates will update associated users
 (and funders) automatically.
 This mode is used to perform data updates related to model changes, for example.

+### Funder mode

+The Funder mode (`-m fundoer ` or `-m localFunder`) is not intended to simply update/create Funder objects from COEUS.
+Rather, it is intended to supply the association from Funders to their Policies.
+Becaue this association is not tracked in COEUS, it must be developed by hand, and stored in a file named `policy.properties` in the COEUS_HOME directory.
+Because of the way data is processed, it is most convenient to use the COEUS version of the Funder's SPONSOR_CODE (our un-localized locakKey for this Funder - so for example, `8675309` rather than `johnshopkins.edu:funder8675309`), and the policy URI with the PASS_FEDORA_BASEURL prefix stripped off.
+Since this base URL ends in fcrepo/rest/, the value of a property will start with the string "properties".

+An example entry in the policy.properties file linking a Funder with PASS localKey "johnshopkins.edu:funder:8675309 with a Policy with URI http://localhost:8080/fcrepo/rest/policies/e7/3f/26/70/e73f2670-6ef6-4201-bbcd-04631a93d852 will therefore look like this:

+`8675309:policies/e7/3f/26/70/e73f2670-6ef6-4201-bbcd-04631a93d852`

+The policy.proerties file will have to be kept up to date if additional funders are assigned policies.
+A different mechanism will be needed to add additional policies, as we require the policies reference in the properties file to be already present in the system.

+Once we have a properties file supplying the associations, there are two modes of operation for Funders - "funder" and "localFunder".
+The first of these will construct a query string for COEUS which will pull every Funder mentioned in the policy.properties file, and create a data object with the localKey, name and policy URI for each entry.
+This data can then be loaded into PASS similarly to how this is done for Users and Grants by this loader.
+If there are new Funders to be associated to Policies by this loader, this is the only way to go.
+The second, "localFunder", will not consult COEUS, but will just update existing Funders in PASS to the Policies referenced in the policy.properties file.
+The reason that we cannot create new funders in this case is that the policy.properties file does not contain a name for the funder, which is needed for the Funder object.

 ### Actions
 The tool can be used to perform a just a pull from COEUS by using the `-a pull` option.
 This saves a serialized version of the COEUS data to be applied to PASS at a later time, into a file specified by a path which is the first (only) command